PapeloPapelo/RadarrSonarr-AutoSearch-MissingUpgrade/README.md

   2. It triggers RSS Sync for each instance with a 5 Minute delay between.
   3. It takes a 2500 second (41min) break and starts over.
      - The comandline window will update and show the last log entry every 15 seconds.

+  *Sonarr UPGRADE, a season will be considered for Upgrade when episodes are from different release groups.

 CONFIGS:
 -     # INFO: Disable RSS-Sync-Interval (=0) in Radarr and Sonarr!
 It will be triggered one instance at a time.